 Many would be interested in investing in mining of cryptocurrency, but at this stage, real results are given only by multimillion-dollar projects.
 Mining has become the fiefdom of large players with large financial reserves, modern equipment and access to cheap electricity.
 There are some alternatives to traditional mining, and Proof-of-Stake (PoS) is the most common.

 PoS allows users to mine coins without additional equipment.
 In this algorithm, the number of coins you have determines the amount of compensation.
-Most PoS-cryptocurrencies require that the wallet program runs constantly, with some implementations such as Waves and Lisk allowing owners to earn interest by leasing or delegating their coins.
+Most PoS-cryptocurrencies require that the wallet program runs constantly.